d2ice/d2ice.github.io/pages/Domains/Health/health_domain.md

                   <div class="list-squares-item">
                      <a href="../Projects/DL_medical_images/"><img src="/assets/img/Projects/DL_medical_images.jpg" class="item-img"></a>
                     <h4>Deep learning for Medical Images with limited labels</h4>
-                     <plaintext>Detection of tumour from CT scans is one of the challenging problems in the medical image analysis.
-We aim to develop novel methods to accurately delineate tumour in limited data regime.</plaintext>
+                     <h10>Detection of tumour from CT scans is one of the challenging problems in the medical image analysis.
+We aim to develop novel methods to accurately delineate tumour in limited data regime.</h10>
                   </div>